crimean-bitches/wake-net/README.md

 unity-llapi-wrapper
 ============
-Unity3D LLAPI to custom HLAPI wrapper using message wrapping with proxy's
+Unity3D LLAPI to custom HLAPI wrapper using message wrapping with proxy's, events and other pretty stuff.

 Wake Net TODO
 ============